 We'll discuss the last two traits further below.
 For now, let's talk about the first three.

-Eleven of the twelve Shwa vowel letters fit into a neat little grid based on those parameters.
-Each letter represents any vowel sound in that range of your mouth - the actual pronunciation varies between languages.
+The Shwa vowel letters fit into a grid based on those parameters.
+Each letter represents any vowel sound in that range of your mouth - the actual pronunciation varies.
 Here they are, along with my transcription and the IPA symbols for the sounds in that range (at right is a chart of IPA vowels) :

 In the Shwa grid, the first two columns are front vowels and the last two are back vowels.
 Within each of those groups, the lefthand column is spread (unrounded), while the righthand column is rounded.
 Front rounded vowels are usually pronounced with the lips compressed, while the back rounded vowels are usually pronounced with the lips protruded.
 There are no dedicated letters for central vowels, but the inner columns are usually more central than the outer ones.